The Compliance Check Most Small Businesses Skip Until It's Too Late

 Most small business owners don't know these exist until they're already in violation.

-If you operate in healthcare — clinics, home health, hospice, dental practices — you have layers of compliance that other industries don't:
+If you operate in healthcare, whether a clinic, home health agency, hospice, or dental practice, you have layers of compliance that other industries don't face.

 I've seen clinics shut down operations temporarily because they couldn't produce proof that a clinician had an active license.
 I've seen home health agencies face massive penalties for HIPAA violations that could have been prevented with a $2,000 training program.